MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create authorized views for each team in datasets created for each team.
 Assign the authorized views data viewer access to the dataset in which the data resides.
 Assign the users/groups data viewer access to the datasets in which the authorized views reside

 **Memorize:** `A) Assign the users/groups data viewer access at the table level for each table`

-**Quick reason:** it is feasible to provide table level access to user by allowing user to query single table and no other table will be visible to user in same dataset.

 <details>
 <summary>Full explanation</summary>